banner-bg

 For preschool-age children, social and emotional learning activities will look like play.
 This makes it easy to incorporate them into their day because it may even be games they already play.
 SEL activities for young children will often focus more on their interactions with others than on self-reflection.
 A few examples are:

-• Focused breathing: Choose a short routine, such as a walk along a certain wall or tracing a finger along a certain table, and have children take deep breaths along the routine and then repeat it
+• Focused breathing: Choose a short routine, such as a walk along a certain wall or tracing a finger along a certain table, and have children take deep breaths along the routine and then repeat it.

 Subscribe to the brightwheel blog